The UK – A Truly Excellent Holding Company Location

 Generally, if the non-trading turnover (assets, expenses and management time) of a company or a group does not exceed 20% of the total, it will be considered to be a trading company or group.

-- Tax Treaty Network and Access to EU Directives
+- Tax Treaty Network

 The UK has the largest network of double tax treaties in the world.
 In most situations, where a UK company owns more than 10% of the issued share capital of an overseas subsidiary, the rate of withholding tax is reduced to 5%.